dm03514/blog/nogroup/technical-interviews-level-setting/README.md

 # Problem

 Technical interviews are often ambiguous and poorly structured without having explicit goals.
 The following outlines a methodology that I've used successfully over 30 interviews and 3 hires.
 Even though this isn't a huge sample set I'm really happy with the signals that this methodology gives me and would like to share it.
-The methodology is called Invarients and Gradients, and this speciic stage is focused on Level Setting, ie establishing that the candidate is at a certain technical level or proficiency.
-This is accomplished through asking open ended questions which encourage the candidates level to **emerge**.
+The methodology is called Invarients and Gradients, and this speciic stage is focused on Level Setting, (establishing that the candidate is at a certain technical level or proficiency).
+This is accomplished through asking open ended questions which encourage the candidates level, and current abilities, to **emerge**.

 # What's the point??